gmag11/MetaTrader5-Docker-Image/README.md

 print(mt5.version())
 ```

-Output should be sobething like this:
+Output should be something like this:

 ```
 (mt5linux) linux:~/$ python3